-- Locate the following shell script files in the <Zowe install directory>/api-mediation/scripts directory: - api-mediation-start-catalog.sh - api-mediation-start-discovery.sh - api-mediation-start-gateway.sh - 2.
+- 1. Locate the following shell script files in the <Zowe install directory>/api-mediation/scripts directory: - api-mediation-start-catalog.sh - api-mediation-start-discovery.sh - api-mediation-start-gateway.sh - 2.
 Open a file, for which you want to enable the debug mode. - 3.
-Find the line which contains the spring.profiles.include parameter and change the value to debug:
+Find the line which contains the LOG_LEVEL= parameter and set the value to debug: